-Current Assessment Activities
+Current Assessment Activites

 Current assessment activities include information on a full range of projects and activities recently completed or currently underway to gauge student learning, make improvements or respond to accountability interests.

-NSSE measures how students spend their time and what they gain from attending college.
+National Survey of Student Engagement (NSSE)— NSSE measures how students spend their time and what they gain from attending college.
 At Missouri State University, NSSE was administered to first-year and senior students in 2007, 2008, 2009, 2012, 2015 and 2016.

 Beginning College Survey of Student Engagement (BCSSE)— Missouri State University administered the BCSSE to samples of incoming students in 2008, 2011, 2014, and 2015.
 BCSSE is administered to incoming students prior to the start of fall classes and is paired with a NSSE administration at the end of the first college year.